harbaum/dotlite/README.md

 ![rear view](rear.jpg)

-The Arduino sketch requires the Adafruit NeoPixel ĺibrary which can be installed from the Arduino library manager.
+The Arduino sketch requires the Adafruit NeoPixel ĺibrary which can be installed from within the Arduino IDE using the Arduino library manager.

 ![parts](parts.jpg)